-Since the ROI of digital automation depends on the business case and where you start from, here are our 3 tips on how to achieve a better return on investment when adopting digital automation solution for resource optimisation.
+Since the ROI of digital automation depends on the business case and where you start from, here are our three tips on achieving a better return on investment when adopting digital automation solutions for resource optimisation.

 Optimise resource utilisation with a cloud-first strategy

 The industries that were early adopters of automated workflows had their own data centres.
-Any future problems required service team on-site and troubleshooting could take ages.
+Any future problems require the service team on-site, and troubleshooting could take ages.
 With a cloud-based resource management platform, this is not a problem anymore.
-The software supplier has full visibility on the automation and can control everything in the cloud.
-This itself allows costumers to rely on measurable ROI.
+The software supplier has complete visibility on the automation and can control everything in the cloud.
+That itself allows customers to rely on measurable ROI.

 The cloud-first strategy is not related exclusively to measurable ROI benefits.
 It is also a case for continuous optimisation.
-That can eventually drive a bigger ROI in time that spreads beyond the first 12 or 24 months.
+That can eventually drive a more significant ROI in time that spreads beyond the first 12 or 24 months.

-To produce a measurable ROI from the use of resource management software, you need large amounts of data and rules.
-For instance, Canalix offers a resource optimisation product that can create optimal schedules for complex operations and reduce the resource scheduling efforts from days to minutes.
-But to produce a measurable ROI from this, a large amount of data is needed and of course – rules that rarely change.
-That’s why scaling up the volume of work at the early stage of adoption is a good tip to achieve measurable ROI on automation.
+To produce a measurable ROI from resource management software, you need large amounts of data and rules.
+For instance, Canalix offers a resource optimisation product that can create schedules for complex operations and reduce resource scheduling efforts from days to minutes.
+But to produce a measurable ROI from this, a large amount of data is needed and rules that rarely change.
+That’s why scaling up the volume of work at the early stage of adoption is an excellent tip to achieve measurable ROI on automation.

-Soft ROI is that part of the benefits that are hard to be measured and quantified.
-This does not mean that they should be ignored.
+Soft ROI is part of the benefits that are hard to measure and quantify.
+That does not mean that you should ignore them.